daniiloorzhak/myway-test/README.md

 # MyWay-test

-## To run the application input commands down below
+* To run the application
-* ./mvnw spring-boot:run
+  > ./mvnw spring-boot:run